davidtchiu/davidtchiu.github.io/teaching/cs455/hwk5.disk/index.md

 - Explain how scheduling policies trade off between throughput, fairness, and average response time.

 #### Program Requirements
 A hard disk consists of N tracks numbered from 0 to N-1.
 The disk head services a queue of pending requests, each given as a track number.
-You are to write a program that accepts user input interactively, and simulates the following disk-scheduling policies:
+You are to write a program that accepts user input interactively, and simulates the following disk-scheduling policies: First-Come First-Served (FCFS), Shortest Seek Time First (SSTF), LOOK, Circular LOOK (C-LOOK).

-- First-Come First-Served (FCFS)
-- Shortest Seek Time First (SSTF)
-- LOOK
-- C-LOOK

-Your program reports the results of each policy, including:

-- The exact schedule of tracks visited (i.e., order of service).
-- The total seek distance (number of tracks traversed).
-- The total seek time (seek distance * seek time per track).
-- The average turnaround time (assume all requests arrive at time 0).

 1. You can write this program using a language of your choice.
 Your program must compile and run without modifications.
 No separate write-up is required for this assignment.